Posted: May 25 2022

 There are ways to slow or remove the progression of myopia, and to manage the condition into adulthood.
 Health Partners optometrist Daniel Wong advises, “Treatment options are discussed with patients on a case by case basis.”
 Consider:

 • Spending more time outdoors.
-Spending 90 minutes or more outdoors can reduce the risk of myopia and progression4.
+Spending 90 minutes or more outdoors can reduce the risk of developing myopia3.

 • Taking regular breaks from near vision activity such as reading and screen time.
 After spending 20 minutes on a screen, spend 20 seconds looking at an object 20 feet away.

-• Regular eye tests to understand what is happening progressively with the eyes.
+• Regular eye tests to understand what is happening with the eyes.

 “The most commonly asked question I receive from patients when I tell them they’re short sighted is, ‘are glasses going to make it worse?’
 The answer to that is no. It is just a change in perspective as you become used to seeing clearly hence the feeling your vision has become worse.” – Daniel Wong, optometrist.